Builtins builtin commands bg, fg, jobs, kill, disown, suspend, autoresumeVariables Variables Bash uses to customize job control.

 Issuing an exit while the are stopped jobs causes Bash to display the warning:

-A second exit causes the stopped jobs are terminated, if there are no intervening commands.
+A second exit causes the stopped jobs to be terminated, if there are no intervening commands.

 > gzip 0908*